hds/hegdenu.net/content/posts/understanding-async-await-3.md

 Even a current-thread runtime may have a task spawn from *another* thread.

+(this would mean that the task is spawned from outside the runtime, which is just fine)

 So this makes sense that a future **needs** to be able to be sent between threads.

 But why can't it?